Theology

 The most famous call to holiness appears in Leviticus:

 Think about that statement for a moment.
 Is God really commanding Israel to be as morally perfect as the Creator of the universe?
 That seems not just difficult but impossible—and the wider context of the Torah acknowledges this very reality.
 The entire sacrificial system, detailed earlier in Leviticus, was established to atone for sin and provide a means of restoration because God knew that the people would fall short.
-The system existed to deal with the reality that Israel wouldn’t be perfect.
+The system existed to confront the reality that Israel wouldn’t be perfect.
 So what does “holy” mean in this context?
-Not sinless perfection, but distinction.
+Not sinless perfection, but being set apart.

 The God Who Is Set Apart